 Video hosting is a modern take towards uploading, streaming and sharing your video content to distribute online.
 And adding it to your website is a good idea.
 But how can one go about doing so?

 to just marketing, you can also host a training or onboarding video for new employees.
 Statistics say 88% of large companies utilize video training, thus saving valuable time and increasing productivity.

-So, you have created a video, the lighting is good.
-The shots are perfect; the music is on-point, now what do you do?
+So, you have created a video, and the lighting is good.
+The shots are perfect; the music is on-point; now, what do you do?
 You upload and host your video for the world to see.
-There are multiple ways to host your videos, each with its pros and cons.
+There are multiple ways to host your videos, each with pros and cons.

-This blog will discuss the difference between self-hosting and third-party hosting, why we should not host a video on our own, and how an enterprise video content management such as VIDIZMO is a good solution to get started.
+This blog will discuss the difference between self-hosting and third-party hosting, why we should not host a video on our own, and how video hosting platform such as VIDIZMO is a good solution to get started.

 Hosting On Your Website Vs. Third-Party Hosting

 Option 1: Hosting a Video On Your Site